Our Lady, Ark of the New Covenant

 by Fr.
 Tommy Lane

 We rejoice to celebrate Our Lady’s Assumption into heaven.
 No corruption touching Our Lady at the end of her life is what we would expect since she was immaculately conceived (see Rom 6:23).
 Our belief in Our Lady’s Assumption fits in perfectly with the totality of our beliefs.
-As we celebrate Our Lady’s Assumption body and soul into heaven, we are helping to fulfill the prophesy of her Magnificat in our Gospel today: “from now on will all ages call me blessed.”
+As we celebrate Our Lady’s Assumption body and soul into heaven, we are helping to fulfill the prophesy of her Magnificat in our Gospel today: “from this day all generations will call me blessed.”
 (Luke 1:48) That one line in the Gospel assures us that Marian devotion and honoring Our Lady are biblical.
-If we did not honor Our Lady, we would be leaving unfulfilled Our Lady’s prophesy, “from now on will all ages call me blessed.”
+If we did not honor Our Lady, we would be leaving unfulfilled Our Lady’s prophesy, “from this day all generations will call me blessed.”
 Already when Luke was writing his Gospel, it was evident that Marian devotion is a necessity in a healthy spiritual life: “from now on will all ages call me blessed.”

 In the first reading (Rev 11:19-12:6, 10), John sees the Ark of the Covenant in heaven and then he sees the woman.
 That is John’s way of telling us there is a correspondence between the ark and the woman, his way of telling us the woman is the ark.
 Our Lady is the Ark of the New Covenant.
 The Gospel recounts Our Lady visiting Elizabeth (Luke 1:39-56) and Luke describes that visit in a number of ways very similar to David bringing the Ark of the Covenant into Jerusalem.
 So, we have the Book of Revelation and Luke’s description of Mary visiting Elizabeth suggesting Our Lady is the Ark of the Covenant.